Ulster Men's & Women's Strokeplay 2022

 As it turned out, Walsh had the comfort of a 5 shot lead and held onto that over the closing holes for a championship winning total of 5-under.

 Hearn, Walsh and Brazil will now all earn a place in the $3 million ISPS HANDA World Invitational presented by Modest!
 Golf that takes place at Galgorm and Massereene from August 10-14, 2022.
 A tri-sanctioned event between the DP World Tour, LPGA and Ladies European Tour.

 Other noticeable performances came from last years’ men’s winner Robert Moran.
 Aiming to achieve back-to-back Ulster titles the consistent Castle man returned a credible 69 to claim fourth place.

 Also a special mention to Hannah Lee McNamara, the teenager from Foyle had to postpone her school exams until later in the week just to give herself time to prepare.
 A closing 73 saw her finish in tied 4th place alongside Killkenny’s Jan Browne.

 Pics below issued by Golf Ireland: Aideen Walsh and Jack Hearn, Robert Brazill, Aideen Walsh and Jack Hearn, plus action shot of Aideen Walsh.
 All three players earned their place at the ISPS HANDA World Invitational at Galgorm and Massereene from Aug 10-14, 2022 | Fran Caffrey – Golffile

 2022 MEN'S RESULTS | 2022 WOMEN'S RESULTS

-Copy courtesy of Alan Kelly (GUI), Photo of winners courtesy (Golffile).
+Release courtesy of Golf Ireland, Photo of winners courtesy Golffile.